danbev/learning-rust/README.md

         });
 ```
 This is using `catch_undwind` and there is a standalone example
-[unwind.rs](unwind.rs) which might be helpful to take a look at an run to better
+[unwind.rs](./unwind.rs) which might be helpful to take a look at and run to
-understand what is happening here.
-Taking this apart a little so it is a little
+better understand what is happening here.
+Taking this apart a little so it is a
-easier to understand we are passing a closure to the first call to
+little easier to understand we are passing a closure to the first call to
 panic::catch_unwind, and this closure will call
 panic::catch_unwind(main).unwrap_or(101) as isize) when it is called.

 catch_unwind will call the closure passed in and return Ok with the result of
 the closure if there is no panic from that call.
 If there is a panic then
 catch_unwind will return Err(cause).
 In our this case we are also using
-unwrap_or(101), so if the closure panics then it 101 will be returned by this
+unwrap_or(101), so if the closure panics then 101 will be returned by this
 cloure.
-After that map_err is used to just pass through a Ok result but if the
+After that map_err is used to just pass through an Ok result, but if the
 result contains Err the closure passed in will be run.
 So this is the point where the main function that we wrote is called which
 was the point of this section!